 The Roomba i7+ is also an intelligent robot vacuum cleaner that will automatically go to the charging base once the battery is low.
-It will recharge and resume cleaning just like the Roomba 980.
-It packs a lithium-ion battery as well, rated 1830mAh with a runtime of around 75 minutes.
+It will recharge and resume cleaning just like the Roomba 981.
+However, its lithium-ion battery is rated 1830mAh only with a runtime of around 75 minutes.

 Navigation and Maneuverability

 Unless you want to be finding your vacuum stuck all the time, it is imperative that you buy a robot vacuum with the best navigation system as well as maneuverability.
 When it comes to the Roomba 7150 vs. 7550 vs. 981, the debate is around iAdapt 3.0 vs. iAdapt 2.0.